stereotype441/language/resources/type-system/inference.md

 - _Sometimes, if an expression fails to satisfy its context, the compiler will insert a coercion (such as a dynamic downcast)._

+#### Static Type Inference

+Most of type inference is defined in terms of a single "static invocation type inference" algorithm, defined here.
+Static invocation type inference takes the following inputs:

+- A function type `F`.

+- A

 #### Null